usernamehw/vscode-commands/README.md

         "name": "watch",
         "reveal": true,
-        "waitForExit": false,// will wait for terminal to exit before running next command "reuse": "newest",// reuse same-named (or user-initiated) terminal; create new if no match "iconColor": "terminal.ansiCyan",// if no match, assign a color (from current theme) to the new terminal
+        "waitForExit": false,// will wait for terminal to exit before running next command "reuse": "newest",// reuse newest same-named terminal; create new if no match "icon": "zap",// if no match, assign a Codicon to the new terminal "iconColor": "terminal.ansiCyan",// if no match, assign a color (from current theme) to the new terminal
         // "cwd": "",
     },